Colorado and Washington: Life After Legalization and Regulation

 “Our state’s efforts to regulate the sale of marijuana are succeeding.
 A few years ago, the illegal trafficking of marijuana lined the pockets of criminals everywhere.
 Now, in our state, illegal trafficking activity is being displaced by a closely regulated marijuana industry that pays hundreds of millions of dollars in taxes.
 This frees up significant law enforcement resources to protect our communities in other, more pressing ways.”

-— Washington State Gov. Jay Inslee and Attorney General Bob Ferguson
+— Washington State Gov. Jay Inslee and Attorney General Bob Ferguson, 2017

-In November 2012, Colorado and Washington State voters replaced marijuana prohibition with legalization, taxation, and regulation for adults over 21.
-Since then, several states’ voters and legislatures followed suit, bringing the total number of states with laws to legalize and regulate cannabis to 18.
-The states have seen far fewer cannabis arrests and more tax revenue and jobs, and opponents’ dire predictions have not materialized.
-This document focuses on data from the first two legalization states since their laws have been in effect the longest.
+In 2012, Colorado and Washington State voters made history by replacing marijuana prohibition with legalization and regulation for adults over 21.
+In the decade since, other states followed suit, bringing the number of adult-use legalization states to 24 — home to 52% of the U.S. population.
+Those states have seen far fewer cannabis arrests and more tax revenue and jobs, and opponents’ dire predictions have not materialized.

 The Public Views Legalization as a Success